 - 1. Only 4-H members may participate in this class.
 Only one class will be offered.
 (If numbers warrant, the class will be divided by the age of the cow). - 2.
 Pairs must be owned by the 4-H member and show proof of ownership (registration papers or proof of ownership). - 3.
 Cow can be of any age calf must be no older than January 1 of the current year.
 Both the Cow and Calf must have an 840-RFID Tag entered on 4-HOnline by May 15th. - 4.
 The 4-H member making the entry must show one of the animals; another 4-H member must show the other animal. - 5.
 Cow and calf may be fitted at owner's discretion. - 6.
-Cow/Calf pairs will be allowed to leave the fair early at the designated time decided as fair gets closer.
+Cow/Calf pairs will be allowed to leave the fair early per the release time of the State Fair Animals.